Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Sample Selection

-Following the above selection criteria, we observed five bursts (GRBs 050709, 061210, 100625A, 140903A, and 160821B) with the GMRT/u-GMRT under our approved proposals (31\_109, P.I: L. Resmi and 34\_096, P.I: L. Resmi) in cycles 31 and 34.
+Afterwards, we included GRB~140903A, which had no reported X-ray plateau/EE/kilonova because it had a tight $n_0$ limit from afterglow observations.
+Thus, we ended up with five bursts (GRBs~050709, 061210, 100625A, 140903A, and 160821B) which were observed with the GMRT/uGMRT under our approved proposals (31\_109, PI: L. Resmi and 34\_096, PI: L. Resmi) in cycles 31 and 34.
 The properties of the individual bursts are summarised in Table \ref{tab:sample}.

-Some of these GRBs were also observed earlier in radio bands, although at different frequencies and time scales.
+Although at different frequencies and time scales, other telescopes observed some GRBs in this sample earlier.
+These observational details are listed in Table \ref{tab:other_observations}.